tmhglnd/jit.underworld/README.md

 # jit.underworld

-A small package of abstractions that allow for non-realtime rendering of jitter visuals with sound
+A small package of abstractions that allow for non-realtime rendering of your generative jitter visuals in high-resolution with synchronised sound and parameter capture.

 # About